 What is the UK Spouse Visa?

-The UK Spouse Visa UK is just one of the UK Family Visas, for information on other Family Visas, head over to our dedicated page, which breaks down the eligibility criteria for each visa.
+The Spousal Visa UK is just one of the UK Family Visas, for information on other Family Visas head over to our dedicated page.

 UK Spouse Visa Eligibility Requirements 2024